The next job listing you apply for might actually include the salary - KTVZ

 If, however, a manager can’t clearly explain why there are pay discrepancies for the same role and if a company doesn’t cure unjustified gaps between what current staff make versus what new hires are paid, morale will suffer.

-“I think we’ll see massive amounts of turnover unless employers are willing to pay up to market,” Mazullo said.
+“I think we’ll see massive amounts of turnover unless employers are willing to pay up to market,” Mazzullo said.

 The-CNN-Wire

-Note: Correction: The original version of this article incorrectly spelled Laura Mazzullo’s last name.